ptr-cs/Modern-Color-Selector/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The repository consists of three Visual Studio projects - the ColorSelector project, a companion standalone application project, and an NUnit unit testing project.
 Opening the ColorSelector/ColorSelector.sln file in Visual Studio should allow all projects to be built and run.
 To use the ColorSelector as a Control in another WPF application, add the ColorSelector project to the parent solution in Visual Studio, then add a project reference to the ColorSelector project for any projects that will use the ColorSelector.

 # In-Progress
-- JSON import and export
+- Color gamut support for machine learning analysis and comparison of environmental lighting
-- Dynamically scalable UI controls
+- Configuration settings support

 # Screenshots